-- our ability to qualify and maintain our qualification as a RIC and operate as a BDC; - our preliminary estimates of results as of December 31, 2023; - our ability to complete our term debt securitization; and - · the impact of future legislation and regulation on our business and our portfolio companies.
+- our ability to qualify and maintain our qualification as a RIC and operate as a BDC; and - · the impact of future legislation and regulation on our business and our portfolio companies.

 Although we believe that the assumptions on which these forward-looking statements are based on are reasonable, any of those assumptions could prove to be inaccurate, and as a result, the forward-looking statements based on those assumptions also could be inaccurate.
 In light of these and other uncertainties, the inclusion of forward-looking statement in this prospectus should not be regarded as a representation by us that our plans and objectives will be achieved.
 These forward-looking statements apply only as of the date of this prospectus.
 Moreover, we assume no duty and do not undertake to update the forward-looking statements except as otherwise provided by law.
 Because we are an investment company, the forward-looking statements and projections contained in this prospectus are excluded from the safe harbor protections provided by Section 21E of the Exchange Act.